 Optional Arts Recommendation

 Tell us (or show us) how you would contribute to the CA community.
-Feel free to demonstrate any special talents or skills, or simply use your words.

 Tell us about something new you would like to try and why.

 Tell us how someone else—a friend, classmate, sibling, grandparent, cousin, neighbor or pet—would describe your personality and character.
 You may include another individual in your video, and be sure to include yourself as well.